adobe/stock-api-sdk/README.md

   * `SEARCH_PARAMS_THUMB_SIZES` - Get the valid values for thumbnail_size filter search parameter
   * `SEARCH_PARAMS_AGE` - Get the valid string values for age filter search parameter
   * `SEARCH_PARAMS_VIDEO_DURATION` - Get the valid string values for video_duration filter search parameter
+  * `SEARCH_PARAMS_PREMIUM` - Get the valid strings for the premium filter search parameter
   * `RESULT_COLUMNS` - Get the list of result columns supported to be used for passing with `searchFiles` which to be included in the search results
   * `searchFiles` - Get the search files iterator which can be used to iterate over the searchFiles results.
     * Requires: